Around 80 community and voluntary groups are providing support to local people in North Lanarkshire during the C19 pandemic including:

 Since mid-March when COVID 19 lockdown commenced, the community and voluntary groups providing emergency support to vulnerable groups have focused on providing food, wellbeing and befriending support.
 VANL has been inviting the 83 community and voluntary groups providing emergency COVID 19 support to provide data on their activities in a standard format to support monitoring and reporting of their contribution.
 Around 37 of the 83 organisations provide regular data returns, which are analysed by a public health analyst at Public Health Scotland for VANL.

 Regular summary reports on community and voluntary sector C19 support for vulnerable groups are published here.
-The Week Twelve Report for the period 18th March to 12th June is provided below.
+An updated report is listed below -

 (Please note that total community and voluntary sector C19 support activity will be much higher than the data presented here as returns are not received from all groups providing support.
 However, this data gives a good indication of the volume and type of support provided.)